-On October 13, 2015, Cal Water issued \$50 million aggregate principal amount of 3.33% First Mortgage Bonds due 2025 and \$50.0 million aggregate principal amount of 4.31% First Mortgage Bonds due 2045.
-On April 17, 2009, Cal Water issued \$100.0 million aggregate principal amount of 5.875% First Mortgage Bonds due 2019.
-On November 17, 2010, Cal Water issued \$100.0 million aggregate principal amount of 5.500% First Mortgage Bonds due 2040.
-All First Mortgage Bonds are fully and unconditionally guaranteed by California Water Service Group (Parent Company).
-As a result of these guarantee arrangements, we are required to present the following condensed consolidating financial information.
+On April 17, 2009, Cal Water issued \$100.0 million aggregate principal amount of 5.875% First Mortgage Bonds due 2019, and on November 17, 2010, Cal Water issued \$100.0 million aggregate principal amount of 5.500% First Mortgage Bonds due 2040, all of which are fully and unconditionally guaranteed by the Company.
+As a result of these guarantee arrangements, the Company is required to present the following condensed consolidating financial information.
+The investments in affiliates are accounted for and presented using the "equity method" of accounting

-The following tables present the condensed consolidating balance sheets as of December 31, 2015 and 2014, the condensed consolidating statements of income for the years ended December 31, 2015, 2014 and 2013, and the condensed consolidating statements of cash flows for the years ended December 31, 2015, 2014, and 2013, of (i) California Water Service Group the guarantor of the first mortgage bonds and the parent company; (ii)California Water Service Company, the issuer of the first mortgage bonds and a 100% owned subsidiary of California Water Service Group; and (iii) the other 100% owned subsidiaries of California Water Service Group.
+The following tables present the condensed consolidating balance sheets as of December 31, 2016 and 2015, the condensed consolidating statements of income for the years ended December 31, 2016, 2015 and 2014, and the condensed consolidating statements of cash flows for the years ended December 31, 2016, 2015, and 2014, of (i) California Water Service Group, the guarantor of the First Mortgage Bonds and the parent company; (ii) California Water Service Company, the issuer of the First Mortgage Bonds and a 100% owned consolidated subsidiary of California Water Service Group; and (iii) the other 100% owned non-guarantor consolidated subsidiaries of California Water Service Group.
+No other subsidiary of the Company guarantees the securities.
+The condensed consolidating balance sheet as of December 31, 2015 reflects the retrospective adoption of ASU 2015-03 (refer to Note 2 Summary of Significant Accounting Policies for more details).